Quantile Graphical Models: Bayesian Approaches: Some illustrative examples

 \subsubsection{Computational gain due to QVB}

-In all the cases the variational approximation as well as the MCMC based algorithm perform well to detect the true graphs.
-However, QVB is many times faster than the MCMC.
-Using 5000 samples for each node, the MCMC runtime is usually more than 100 times of that of the QVB.
-With higher dimension, the computational gain increases even more.
-Let $C_E$ be the ratio of the runtime of MCMC and QVB methods.
-Estimates of $C_E$ are given in Table \ref{CE}, where the number of quantile grids are 2 and 3.
+In all the cases the variational approximation based algorithm performs well to detect the true graphs.
+Moreover, QVB is many times faster than the MCMC.
+We use $40$ iterations for QVB but in all the examples considered, the convergence happens within 20 iterations.
+Using 5000 samples for each node, and 5000 burn ins, the MCMC runtime is nearly 100 times or more of that of the QVB.
+For example for $P=20,60$ and $n=400$ in the set up for example 1, QVB was found to be 170 and 134 times faster over a typical run using one quantile grid.
+Also, computational cost scales linearly with the number of quantile grids.
+Our computation is parallelizable over nodes and the grids of quantiles, though we do not implement it here.